fredpillet/csa/README.md

 ## Description

-Decathlon's application for telemetry collection and analytics
+Decathlon's application for telemetry collection and analytics.
+Adding comments